Masashi Hamauzu: Early life

-Born in Munich, Germany, Hamauzu's mother was a piano teacher and his father, Akimori Hamauzu, an opera singer.
+Born in Munich, Germany, on September 20, 1971, Hamauzu's mother was a piano teacher and his father, Akimori Hamauzu, an opera singer.
 He developed an interest in music while in kindergarten.
 Hamauzu grew up in Germany and started to receive piano and singing lessons from his parents at very young age, and when he was in high school, he composed his first original music piece.
 After his brother, Hiroshi, was born, the family moved to Osaka.
 He enrolled in the Tokyo University of the Arts, where he joined a student ensemble as a pianist.
 Hamauzu met his wife, Matsue Hamauzu (née Fukushi), at the university, and they have two children.
 Matsue worked alongside Hamauzu on the soundtrack to Final Fantasy VII as a soprano and Sigma Harmonics as a scat singer; she was also a soprano for the score to Final Fantasy VIII & a lead vocalist in Final Fantasy XIII.
 After graduating from the university, he thought about becoming a classical musician, but he eventually found out that he wanted to work with game music instead.